microsoft/Graphir/README.md

 ## CI

+CI for this project is enabled through GitHub Actions

 # Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft